...

 Electric Discharge Machining

-An electric discharge machine (EDM) is a manufacturing process that utilizes electrical spark discharges to erode away material and produce complex shapes and geometries.
+An electric discharge machine (EDM) is a manufacturing process that utilizes electrical spark discharges to erode material and produce complex shapes and geometries.

 The process works by creating a spark between an electrode and the workpiece.
 The machinists submerge the workpiece in a dielectric fluid, which isolates the electrical energy and allows for the precise control of the spark.
 The spark discharge vaporizes the workpiece and removes access material to obtain the required shape.